Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Before day one

-Finalize the employment or contractor relationship, payroll or payment method, equipment, manager, working hours, time-off process, confidentiality terms, first-week calendar, and emergency contact path.
-Create accounts with least-privilege access, test required hardware and authentication, prepare the role scorecard, and assign an owner for every onboarding dependency.
+Finalize the employment or contractor relationship, payroll or payment method, equipment, manager, working hours, time off process, confidentiality terms, calendar for the first week, and emergency contact path.
+Create accounts with minimum necessary access, test required hardware and authentication, prepare the role scorecard, and assign an owner for every onboarding dependency.

 • Confirm access without sharing personal credentials